nuykon/vue-translation-manager/README.md

 ## `translate` command params

+--ask-key - By default, false, the key will be generated automatically (either by translation from Russian into English(google translate), or by transliteration(Я -> YA)).
+If you enable this option, the utility will prompt you to enter the key name.
 ```bash
 nuykon-vtm translate --ask-key
 ```

+--key-gen-mode - 'translit' - default or 'translate'. the key will be generated automatically - by transliteration(Я -> YA) or by translation from Russian into English(google translate api)
 ```bash
 nuykon-vtm translate --key-gen-mode
 ```

+--max-word-in-key - The key is generated from the source text, the option allows you to limit the number of words from which the key will be generated. default - 4
 ```bash
 nuykon-vtm translate --max-word-in-key
 ```

+--enable-message-translate - Enabling this option allows you to automatically translate key values from Russian to English. (google translate api)
 ```bash
 nuykon-vtm translate --enable-message-translate
 ```

+If you get the error "code: `ERR_REQUIRE_ESM" when running commands, you need to temporarily remove it from the package.your application's json string is `"type": "module",`